open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 To add the extension to the instrumentation agent:

-1. Copy the jar file to a host that is running an application you've instrumented using the OpenTelemetry Java instrumentation agent.
+1. Copy the jar file to a host that is running an application to which you've attached the OpenTelemetry Java instrumentation.
 2. Modify the runtime command to add the full path to the extension file.
 For example:

      ```bash